nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 ```

 Then we can use each population's respective allele frequency likelihoods together to obtain a maximum likelihood estimate of the
 joint allele frequency likelihoods.
-To do this, we provide `realSFS` the .saf.idx files of both populations:
+To do this, we provide the .saf.idx files of both populations to `realSFS`:

 ```bash
 $REALSFS $RESDIR/PANY.saf.idx $RESDIR/MAQU.saf.idx > $RESDIR/PANY_vs_MAQU.2dsfs